DanToml/conferences/talks/2018/kubecon/script.md

 We eventually decided that our best option was to re-platform our core infrastructure, to allow us to service these ever changing needs.

 ^
 Replatforming is terrifying, it's a lot of work.
 You're trying to rebuild a better version of an existing product - and you have to work without the guidance of constant customer feedback and validation.
+Our customers were also scared, because it looked like we weren't really developing new features any more.

 ^
 However, you have the advantage of existing domain knowledge and understanding of what you need to get from your new infrastructure, and the lessons of past experiences in what did not work as we scaled.